Sports Fan Violence: It’s No Game

 Overidentification

 For many sports fans, their teams of choice become a proxy for their own identities.
-Overidentifying with a favorite team may be a contributing factor to sports violence.
+Overidentifying personally with a favorite team may be a contributing factor to sports violence.
 A person who watches a favorite team lose, or witnesses an unfavorable referee call, may behave as if he or she has personally suffered.
 The advent of Facebook and other social media, as well as message boards and other gathering places for fans, may make it difficult to disengage from favorite teams or let go of bad memories.
 These platforms also provide more access to inflammatory views from rival teams’ fans, fueling deep feelings of loyalty, protectiveness, and anger that boil to the surface amid the emotional current of a live game.

 Alcohol

-Hypermasculine culture
+Hypermasculine Culture

 Despite years of progress toward gender equality, many men feel pressured to meet expectations of traditionally masculine behavior.
 Sports can be a significant platform for masculine identity, and people who identify with hypermasculine culture may be more likely to attend sports events.
 Combined with adrenaline, overidentification, and ready access to fans with opposing allegiances, some men may be inclined to be violent when exposed to triggers.
 Likewise, women in hypermasculine environments that promote disrespectful or violent behavior may also be more inclined to engage in it.

-Sociological factors
+Sociological Factors

 Certain people are at a greater risk of engaging in violent behavior.
 People who have experienced a recent stress such as job loss, the death of a loved one, or a perceived humiliation are already on edge and more likely to react emotionally.
 Many people attend sporting events to alleviate stress.
 However, when a favored team loses, a person is heckled, or a person loses a significant bet associated with a game’s outcome, stress may explode into rage.

-Group dynamics
+Group Dynamics

 References: